csc301-fall2014/CSC301H1F-L5101-Home/exercise1.md

  * Up to 6 people per team.
  * Small teams (i.e. less than 4) might get merged with other teams.
  * The teams for this exercise, and the teams for the project are different (think of this exercise as a "test run").

+That's it for now, on Wednesday evening we will create your team repositories that you will use for this exercise.